kruize/hpo/src/README.md

   --help  Show this message and exit.

 Commands:
-  config  Obtain a configuration set for a particular experiment trail count   Return a count of experiments currently running list    List names of all experiments currently running new     Create a new experiment next    Generate next configuration set for running experiment result  Update results for a particular experiment trail show    Show details of running experiment
+  config  Obtain a configuration set for a particular experiment trial count   Return a count of experiments currently running list    List names of all experiments currently running new     Create a new experiment next    Generate next configuration set for running experiment result  Update results for a particular experiment trial show    Show details of running experiment

 ```